sfgcatl-account/churchcrm-docker/README.md

 You can also download the repository and run ``docker-compose build`` and ``docker-compose up`` from the project folder.
 Change Passwords, ports, etc. in that file before building.

-## Starting with ChurchCRM
+## Up and Running with ChurchCRM

-Once up and running, go to your website and fill in the database username and password that you set up in the commands above. use ``crm-mariadb`` as the database host.
+Once up and running, go to your website and fill in the database username and password that you set up in the commands above or in the docker-compose file.
+Use ``crm-mariadb`` as the database host.
 Once set up you can use the default username of ``admin`` and password of ``changeme`` to log in.